MikeMcGrain/expense_tracker/README.md

 ## Summary

-I enjoyed digging in to React (including Hooks and Context) while building this app.
-It is true what they say, "React will make you a better JavaScripter".
-I'm definitely looking forward to using React again in my next project.
+ It is true what they say: "React will make you a better JavaScripter".
+I've enjoyed using it, as well as Hooks and Context, to build this app; and I'm looking forward to using it again in my next project.

 ## Author

 * **Mike McGrain** - *Full-Stack Software Developement* - [Website](http://mikemcgrain.com) | [LinkedIn](https://www.linkedin.com/in/michaelmcgrain)